-Since its founding, Club members have met nearly every week to share their exotic adventures.
+Since its founding, Club members have met nearly every week to share their unique and exotic adventures.
 Our members have traveled from the Oceans greatest depths to outer space and the many wondrous places between.
 Whether trekking across Death Valley, climbing the Himalayas, diving the Arctic and Antarctic or sailing the worlds waterways – land, sea, air, and beyond, members of the Adventurers’ Club share a common goal.
 They leave the beaten path to explore the globe and return to share their adventures.
 The Adventurers’ Club also invites other world-class adventurers to share their tales.

 The Adventurers’ Club headquarters in Los Angeles displays many artifacts and pieces of history.
 These artifacts were collected by Club members from all over the globe, commemorating their expeditions to every far-flung corner of the planet on which we live.